jakirkham/mouse_record/README.md

 # Usage

 Once desired arguments are provided by the user -recording times-before and after in seconds- and directory, the program will initiate.
 Simply run `docker run -it <NAME>`.
 This will start up `bash`.
 In the case of an automated build, `<NAME>` is `jakirkham/ubuntu_conda`.
+Once the program is running, please run the program for at least 40 seconds (to allow the program to prevent extra seconds from entering the buffer).

 ##Sample Usage